16 December 2024

 Advanced simulations and model validation for stability studies

-Conventional Root Mean Square (RMS) simulations, with a timestep of 10 ms, can effectively capture frequencies up to around 50 Hz.
-However, they are unable to capture transients and dynamics faster than this.
-In contrast, ElectroMagnetic Transient (EMT) simulations can capture high-frequency phenomena and fast transients of power electronic-based IBRs due to their much shorter timesteps, typically in the range of 1–50 μs.
-For example, transient switching frequencies of 2–3 kHz can be accurately modeled with timesteps of 30–50 μs.
-For EMT simulations involving frequency content up to 10 kHz, smaller timesteps of approximately 10 μs are typically required.
+Traditional Root Mean Square (RMS) simulations use a time step of 10 milliseconds (ms) and can effectively capture frequencies up to around 50 Hz.
+However, they can't capture faster transients and dynamics.
+On the other hand, ElectroMagnetic Transient (EMT) simulations use much shorter time steps, typically between 1 to 50 microseconds (μs), allowing them to capture high-frequency phenomena and fast transients in power electronic-based IBRs.
+For example, transient switching frequencies of 2-3 kHz can be accurately modeled with time steps of 30-50 μs.
+For EMT simulations involving frequency content up to 10 kHz, time steps of about 10 μs are typically needed.

-Therefore, to study IBR interactions and to develop suitable performance requirements for the future grid, generic EMT models for technology such as grid forming inverters are important.
-However, validation of performance of generic models are critical to establish their suitability and sufficiency for the purpose of the studies.
-Equally important is to have visibility and insight regarding the limitations of the generic models and their applicability.
+To study IBR interactions and develop suitable performance requirements for the future grid, it's important to create generic EMT models for technologies like grid-forming inverters.
+However, it's crucial to validate these models to ensure they are suitable for the studies.
+It's equally important to understand the limitations of these generic models and their applicability.

 EMT modeling details

-A unified EMT model for both BESS and E‐STATCOM units within PSCAD is developed which supports both GFM and GFL modes of operation through a user‐defined control setting.
+A unified EMT model has been created in PSCAD for both BESS and E-STATCOM.
+This model supports both GFM and GFL modes of operation through a user‐defined control setting.
 Figure 1 illustrates a simplified schematic diagram of the model which uses an aggregated plant model with a two‐stage topology.

 Figure 1.
 Simplified schematic diagram of the BESS/E-STATCOM plant model

-Comparison of generic EMT model performance against blackbox model
+Comparison of generic EMT model performance with a blackbox model

-Using a single source infinite bus test system, as shown in Fig. 2, the performance of the generic GFM and GFL assets across different system strength and operation points, are compared against blackbox OEM models.
+Using a single source infinite bus test system (shown in Fig. 2), we compared the performance of GFM and GFL assets against blackbox models from original equipment manufacturers (OEMs) under different conditions.

 Figure 2.
 Single source infinite bus (SSIB) setup for a collection of identification tests

-As an example, using the test system shown in Fig 2, when operating in GFM mode, at close to maximum power output (0.9pu), and at a high SCR value of 10.0 and X/R ratio of 10.0, the comparison of performance for step changes in infinite bus voltage magnitude are shown in Fig 3.
+For example, in the test system shown in Figure 2, when operating in GFM mode, close to maximum power output (0.9pu), and with a high SCR of 10.0 and X/R ratio of 10.0, the performance for step changes in infinite bus voltage magnitude is compared in Figure 3.
 The response is observed at the point of interconnection (high voltage side of the interconnection transformer).

-The reactive power response comparison between the generic model and the OEM model provides a suitable match.
-However, it can be seen that there is a difference in the steady-state value of active power response and the magnitude of the current response.
-A reason for this difference can be the treatment of power limits within the OEM’s model.
+The reactive power response between the generic model and the OEM model shows a good match.
+However, there are differences in the steady-state value of active power response and the magnitude of the current response.
+This difference could be due to how the OEM’s model handles power limits.

-At this operating point, the models are operating close to both their power and current limits.
+At this operating point, the models are close to their power and current limits.
 When the voltage drops, the reactive power increases to support the voltage.
-However, at the pre-disturbance value of active power, this increase in reactive power can result in a violation of the MVA limits of the inverter.
-As a result, the active power output from the OEM’s model reduces.
+But, with the pre-disturbance level of active power, this increase in reactive power can exceed the inverter's limits.
+As a result, the OEM model reduces its active power output.

-The generic model also reduces its active power output during this scenario, but not to the same extent as the OEM model.
-The resultant difference in active power also manifests as the difference in current magnitude.
-This difference in behavior near the limits of operation of these devices is expected when comparing the performance of a generic model with an OEM model.
-The methods used to handle limits and ensure stable and smooth recovery from limiting conditions are often considered core intellectual property (IP) by OEMs.
-Hence, there are few aspects regarding operation at limits that may not be captured by generic models.
+The generic model also reduces its active power output in this scenario, but not as much as the OEM model.
+This leads to a difference in current magnitude.
+Such differences are expected near the operational limits of these devices when comparing a generic model with an OEM model.
+OEMs often have proprietary methods (Intellectual Property) to handle limits and ensure smooth recovery, which may not be fully captured by generic models.

-However, overall, the comparison of the generic model’s performance is deemed to be suitable and acceptable for the purpose of its use.
+Despite these differences, the performance of the generic model is considered suitable and acceptable for its intended use.

 Figure 3.
 Comparison of performance of BESS in GFM mode for step change in